activeviam/mac/statistics/README.txt

-Drag & drop statistic file (.json) in this folder
+Drag & drop statistic file (.json or .json.sz) in this folder